dteske25/mainPage/about.md

 [IT-Olympics](http://www.it-adventures.org/it-olympics/) twice, which required massive use of various distributions of Linux Servers.

-##About My Projects

-Projects.
-Yeah.
-Those.
-I have them.
-But you can't see them.
-Sorry, academic integrity policy and all.
-Go to [this site](http://kauffman.club/~dteske/) though.
-Some projects that I can show are up and running, some are even 3D models in Unity!
-The website isn't the prettiest, you will have to do some directory navigation.
-If you want to preview something, just open the `.html` or `.php` file in the correct folder, and you will be able to test it out.
-Enjoy!

 ##About My Experience

+In January of 2015, I began work with the Jeffery S. Raikes Design Studio course as a freshman intern.
+I helped wherever more work was needed, and as a result I gained real-world experience about what it was like to iterate through app development, as well as push changes to the real world, and work with a larger team.
+It is a really valuable experience, and I would highly recommend taking that opportunity if you have the chance.

-In my sophomore year of high school, I was selected to begin work with the IT department as an intern.
+In January 2012, my sophomore year of high school, I was selected to begin work with the IT department as an intern.
 I worked on various projects throughout the school year, troubleshooting and preparing classroom equipment and devices, as well as configuring new devices and repairing hardware.
 Over the summer, I was asked to come in and work full-time with the department on larger projects, such as configuring Chromebooks for the 1:1 initiative that began in 2013.